Robert Lowery (actor)

 Robert Lowery (born Robert Lowery Hanks, October 17, 1913 – December 26, 1971) was an American motion picture, television, and stage actor who appeared in more than 70 films.
+He was the second actor to play Batman, appearing as the character in the 1949 film serial Batman and Robin.

 Early life

-Born in Kansas City, Missouri, Lowery grew up on Wayne Avenue near the long-demolished Electric Park.
-Lowery's father was a local attorney and oil investor who worked several years for the Pullman Corporation as a railroad agent; his mother, Leah Thompson Hanks, was a concert pianist.
+Lowery was born in Kansas City, Missouri.

 Syndicated newspaper columnist Harrison Carroll reported that Lowery was "a direct descendant of Nancy Hanks" (Lincoln).